accessible-minecraft/accessibility-plus-extended/README.md

 ### **Ore Detector**

-- **Custom ore sound** = Choose between the default sound of the ore detector and a custom sound.
-Note:- Custom sound plays at the players position rather than to play it at the ore's position.
 - **Volume** = Change the volume of the sound played.
 - **Pitch** = Change the pitch of the sound played.
 - **Delay** = Change the delay between ore detection.